ujamii/fs_media_gallery/README.rst

 - I inserted a "Media Gallery" plugin but I see no images in FE
    - Did you set the "Record Storage Page" of the plugin to the "StoragePage" with your albums?

+- The images shown in the lightbox don't have the max size but are resized to max 1400px * 1400px
+   - These limits are set in the typoscript template of the extension and are there to prevent that to big images are used in FE.
+These max values can be overruled by setting your own values in your typoscript template.
+   plugin.tx_fsmediagallery.settings.image.lightbox.maxWidth
+   plugin.tx_fsmediagallery.settings.image.lightbox.maxHeight